ali-mohammadi-scrc/Cordic-Sine/README.md

 This program has been written in CodeVisionAVR, so simply open AP.prj using CodeVisionAVR and complie it.
 Use the .hex file to program the microcontroller.

-To run the simulation in preoteus, run the simulation and open digital oscilloscope from debug tab.
+To run the simulation open Simulation.DSN in preoteus, run the simulation and open digital oscilloscope from debug tab.
 Channel A (connected to port C) is the sine wave generated using a lookup table.
 Channel B (connected to port D) is the sine wave generated using the cordic algorithm.